netxms/netxms-doc/admin/visualisation.rst

 	Template graph filter properties.

 It may be necessary to set certain filters for a template graph.
-This can be useful if the graph contains DCI names that are only available on NetXMS agent or are SNMP dependant.
+This can be useful if the graph contains DCI names that are only available on |product_name| agent or are SNMP dependant.

 More information on filters can be found in :ref:`object_tools_filter`.